JustIntroverted/ConsoleFrameBuffer/README.md

 # **Description:** #

-Allows you to write to the console window at a much faster rate.
+Allows you to write to the console window at a much faster rate by way of PInvoke.
 For example, if you wanted to make a game using the C# console window, then this would allow you to do so without all the flickering you get from clearing the screen.